Joannxxxxx/bioinformatics/README.md

-specific materials including dataset and code related to GWAS
+specific code related to GWAS